Featured

 7 Toxic Traits in a Relationship

 What does it take to have a healthy relationship – devoid of toxic traits – in which the people in it feel loved for who they are, and are given room to grow and express who God made them to be?
 People crave meaningful relationships, but this is far from simple to achieve because we bring our complicated histories, expectations, and weaknesses into our relationships.
 To have a healthy relationship thus requires the people in it to have a mature self-awareness, be capable of growth and change, and be willing to forgive the other from the heart.
 Though you may be in a toxic relationship, you may not be aware that the relationship has a toxic traits.
 Certain ways of relating to others may seem normal to you, and you may not even consider questioning those ways of thinking and being, or whether they’re good for you because they are part of a long-established pattern.
+Valencia Christian Counseling offers faith-based guidance to help individuals recognize unhealthy relationship patterns and find healing through biblical wisdom and support.
 On the other hand, the unhealthy dynamics in your relationship may be a recent development or one that exists in a particular relationship, such as with your spouse, children, or colleagues.
 Pinpointing these behaviors is the first step toward moving the relationship in a healthy direction.
 Toxic Traits to Watch for in a Relationship Constant conflict People argue.
 We have different outlooks on life – a wide variety of personalities, interests, expectations, desires, gifts, and capacities.
 Our differences don’t have to divide us, and our similarities should unite us, but it happens often enough that difference creates distance, and our similarities can cause friction.
-Two people in a relationship may want the same thing, but because they see different paths to get there, that can be a cause of conflict.
-Conflict in a relationship isn’t a bad thing.
-It allows people to clarify their [...]
+Two people in a relationship may want the same thing, but because they see different paths to get there, [...]

 Comments Off on 7 Toxic Traits in a Relationship